MonashDataFluency/data-fluency-website/content/workshops/intro_to_command_line/_index.md

 - **Date** : 1st July 2019
 - **Time** : 09:00am to 5:00pm
-- **Location** : Monash University Peninsula Campus, Building D (Business and Economics), Room T1.
+- **Location** : Monash University Clayton Campus, Room T1.
 Matheson Library.
 Clayton Campus

 - **Instructors** : Simon Michnowicz, Gin Tan, Kerri Waits, Owen Kaluza

-This hands-on workshop aims to equip participants with the fundamentals of Unix Shell and how to use it to help their research.
+This hands-on workshop aims to equip participants with the fundamentals of Unix Shell, and how to use it to help their research.

 #### General Information